 On February 28, 2022 we borrowed the entire \$595.0 million of available term loan borrowings (the "Original Term Loan Borrowing") and on March 1, 2022, we prepaid \$34.0 million of the Original Term Loan Borrowing (the \$561.0 million of term borrowings following such prepayment being referred to as the "Term Loan" and, together with the Revolver, the "Credit Facility").
 The Credit Facility has an initial term of five years.
-On each of June 30, 2022 and September 30, 2022, we made a \$3.5 million scheduled principal payment on the Term Loan.
-As of September 30, 2022, \$554.0 million was outstanding on the Term Loan following such payments, and there were no outstanding borrowings under the Revolver.
+As of March 31, 2022, there were no borrowings under the Revolver.

-Following the reduction as a result of the \$34.0 million prepayment of the Original Term Loan Borrowing on March 1, 2022, the Term Loan will amortize in equal quarterly installments in an aggregate amount equal to (i) 2.5% per annum of the original principal amount of the Original Term Loan Borrowing for the first two years of the facility, commencing at the end of the fiscal quarter ended June 30, 2022, (ii) 5.0% per annum of the original principal amount of the Original Term Loan Borrowing for the following year of the facility and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility, with the unpaid balance due in full on the maturity date.
+Subject to reduction as a result of the \$34.0 million prepayment of the Original Term Loan Borrowing on March 1, 2022, the Term Loan will amortize in equal quarterly installments in an aggregate amount equal to (i) 2.5% per annum of the original principal amount of the Original Term Loan Borrowing for the first two years of the facility, (ii) 5.0% per annum of the original principal amount of the Original Term Loan Borrowing for the following year of the facility and (iii) 10.0% per annum of the original principal amount of the Original Term Loan Borrowing for the last two years of the facility, commencing at the end of the fiscal quarter ending June 30, 2022, with the unpaid balance due in full on the maturity date.
 We are permitted to voluntarily prepay the loans under the Credit Facility at any time without premium or penalty, other than breakage fees.

 Borrowings under the Revolver and the Term Loan bear interest, in the case of each term benchmark borrowing, at the adjusted term secured overnight financing rate ("SOFR") for the interest period in effect for such borrowing, plus an applicable margin, which will range from 1.50% to 1.75%, based on ZimVie's consolidated total net leverage ratio.
-Borrowings under the Credit Facility that are not term benchmark borrowings bear interest at a per annum rate equal to (a) the greatest of (i) the prime rate in effect on such day, (ii) the Federal Reserve Bank of New York rate in effect on such day plus $\frac{1}{2}$ of 1% and (iii) the adjusted term SOFR for a one month interest period as published two U.S. government securities business days prior to such day (or if such day is not a business day, the immediately preceding business day) plus 1%, plus (b) an applicable margin, which may range from 0.50% to 0.75%, based on ZimVie's consolidated total net leverage ratio.
-As of September 30, 2022, the applicable margin was 1.75% for term benchmark borrowings and 0.75% for benchmark borrowings.
+Borrowings under the Credit Facility that are not term benchmark borrowings bear interest at a per annum rate equal to (a) the greatest of (i) the prime rate in effect on such day, (ii) the Federal Reserve Bank of New York rate in effect on such day plus 1⁄2 of 1% and (iii) the adjusted term SOFR for a one month interest period as published two U.S. government securities business days prior to such day (or if such day is not a business day, the immediately preceding business day) plus 1%, plus (b) an applicable margin, which may range from 0.50% to 0.75%, based on ZimVie's consolidated total net leverage ratio.
+As of March 31, 2022, the applicable margin was 1.75% for term benchmark borrowings and 0.75% for benchmark borrowings.
 Commitments under the Revolver are subject to a commitment fee on the unused portion of the Revolver of 25 basis points.